- Our Community

 Working in a limestone quarry was difficult and dangerous.
 Sledge hammers, chisels, pry bars, and muscle were used in the early days, but the introduction of dynamite changed that.
 The use of explosives sped the removal of limestone from the bluff and also caused concern among residents who grew annoyed by the noise, vibrations, and falling rock.
 It was reported that some of the larger explosions could be felt as far away as Ellsworth, Wisconsin, approximately 12 miles to the north.

-After close to forty years of quarrying, local citizens protested the resultant defacing of He Mni Can-Barn Bluff, and coupled with the weakening of the lime industry, they succeeded in stopping all stone quarrying on He Mni Can-Barn Bluff in 1908.
+After close to 40 years of quarrying, local citizens protested the resultant defacing of He Mni Can-Barn Bluff, and coupled with the weakening of the lime industry, they succeeded in stopping all stone quarrying on He Mni Can-Barn Bluff in 1908.
 In 1910 He Mni Can-Barn Bluff was donated to the city of Red Wing to be used as a public park.

 National Register or Historic Places